carolinelbp/cyclistic-bike-share/README.md

 ### Most Popular Routes

 There are no shared top 10 station-to-station trip routes between casual riders and members.
-When viewed on a map of Chicago,
+When viewed on a map of Chicago, the routes don't inhabit the same areas either.

+Members ride the most in the Lakefront Trail/tourist zone of Chicago, which further supports the theory that casual riders are leisure- or sightseeing-focused.

 <p align="center">
   <img src="images/top-rides-stations-per-user.png" alt="Top Rides Stations Per User" width="700">
 </p>

-*Marketing Action*: TBC (rework and shorten) - target the most popular stations for casual riders specifically with marketing material aimed at them.
-Having previously noticed patterns that suggest casual users ride for leisure, partner with companies near their most popular stations.
-Promote annual membership by including discounts at cafes, museums or park events near these stations.
+*Marketing Action*: Promote annual membership by including partnership discounts at cafes, museums or park events near riders' most popular stations.
 <br><br>